 Target heat loss with diagnostics.
 Hiring an expert to conduct an infrared thermography analysis is an inexpensive way to gain useful knowledge about weaknesses in your HVAC system or building envelope.

-Infrared can help you detect things such as cold air leaking through windows or doors, or warm spots that may be caused by power irregularities or malfunctioning equipment.
+Infrared can help you detect things such as cold air leaking through windows or doors, or warm spots that may be caused by power regularities or malfunctioning equipment.
 An outdoor infrared analysis will also show areas where the structure is poorly insulated or is losing heat, such as through the roof, doors, or windows.

 Maintain humidity control.
 During the heating season, indoor air can dry out.
 In general, humidity should be held at about 50 percent, though this varies with the facility’s use.